Fietsband/Koo-Koo-Island/README.md

 - M Making it possible to build the bridge for 100 wood
 - C Cleaning up levels/LonelyIsland.js
 - C Moving showBridge method from the GameMap to LonelyIsland
+- C Updating graphics of underwater shack (make it fullscreen + more underwater chareteristics)

 #### Squirrel House
 - M Adding progress for squirrel house